SageOfCode/enigma/README.md

 ruby lib/decrypt.rb altered.txt original.txt {key} {date}
 ```
 > You can name these files other names to encrypt and decrypt other messages.
-> You can also try adding your own key and date to the encrypt line to use your own instead of
+> You can also try adding your own key and date to the encrypt line to use your own instead of the automatically generated ones.

 ## Information Flow